-We'll be the first to admit that there are enough enticing skincare technologies, ingredients, and product compilations to excite, overwhelm, and last even the most avid skincare junkie a lifetime.
-And since virtually every buzzword and ingredient makes lofty promises (many of which claim miracle—aka realistically impossible—results), it's important to have information on what you're putting on your skin just like you might research a new supplement or wellness trend you're trying.
-Because despite the fact that we constantly have the urge to slap anything on our face that promises game-changing results, it's just as likely said ingredient or product won't live up to the hype.
+We'll be the first to admit that there are enough enticing skincare technologies, ingredients, and product compilations to excite, overwhelm, and last even the most avid skincare aficionado a lifetime.
+And since virtually every buzzword and component makes lofty promises (many of which claim miracle—aka realistically impossible—results), it's essential to have information on what you're putting on your skin.

 However, not all buzzy ingredients and products are fallacies.
 In fact, far from it!
-The importance lies in the research and what objective skin and health professionals can actually verify in terms of efficacy.
-Which brings us to the topic in question: polypeptides in skincare.
-Widely thought to help preserve and boost collagen (and in turn lessen the appearance of lines and wrinkles), this trending ingredient has found its way onto store shelves in the forms of face washes, serums, creams, masks, and more.
-But do polypeptides actually do anything?
-Or are brands simply riding the very popular and very trendy collagen wave?
-To get to the bottom of it (because we want you all to be as informed as possible and spend money on products you'll truly fall in love with), we consulted three industry-leading dermatologists based in Beverly Hills.
+The importance lies in the research and what objective skin, and health, professionals can verify in terms of efficacy.
+This brings us to the topic in question: polypeptides in skincare.

+Peptides have been widely thought to help preserve and boost collagen (and, in turn, lessen the appearance of lines and wrinkles).
+But do polypeptides do anything?
+Or are brands only riding the viral and very trendy collagen wave?
+To get to the bottom of it, we consulted three industry-leading dermatologists based in Beverly Hills.
 And to be honest, we were slightly shocked by what they had to say.
-Ahead, we're decoding polypeptides in skincare and dishing the seven peptide-infused products that are actually worth the hype.

 What Are Polypeptides?

 "Peptides are essentially fragmented portions of proteins.
-So when they're used in skincare, the objective is for those fragments of collagen to stimulate collagen growth," explains Nancy Samolitis, MD, FAAD, co-founder of Facile Dermatology + Boutique.
+So when they're used in skincare, the objective is for those fragments of collagen to stimulate collagen growth," explains Samolitis.
 "Complete, non-fragmented proteins (like collagen) are not able to be directly absorbed through the top layer of skin, so these smaller pieces are able to get deep into the cellular level."
-However, it gets a tad more complicated.

 "When used in cosmetic skin products, peptides fall into three main categories: signal peptides, carrier peptides, and those that inhibit nerve signals," Herrmann elaborates.
 "By acting as messengers, signal peptides can trigger collagen synthesis, which then increases skin firmness."